aiverify-foundation/moonshot/docs/getting_started/walkthrough.md

 To start red teaming, you will first have to create a <b>Session</b>.

-<b>Session</b>: A Session helps users to send prompts to multiple LLM endpoints.
-Each LLM endpoint will have a <b>Chat</b>, which stores the conversation between users and the LLM.
+<b>Session</b>: A Session helps users send prompts to multiple LLMs/LLM applications.
+Each session will comprise of <b>Chats</b>, which stores the conversation between users and the LLM/LLM application.

 1. Create/Resume a Session

 2. Send a prompt

-3. View the responses from the LLM
+3. View the responses from the LLM/LLM application

 ## Quick Start Guides
 For more elaborate instruction, you can view our quick start guide.